sonplusplus/sonplusplus/README.md

 # 👋 Hello!
 I'm Vũ Ngọc Sơn

 I'm currently a **third-year student majoring in Information Technology** at the **Posts and Telecommunications Institute of Technology (PTIT), Ho Chi Minh City Campus**.
 With a strong passion for technology, specializing in **AI-powered Web Applications(NLP)**,**Machine Learning** and **Deep Learning for Computer Vision**.
 I enjoy building complex, data-driven projects and am constantly exploring new ways to integrate intelligent features into software.
-I am on a dedicated path to becoming an AI Engineer, with the goal of developing software that makes a meaningful impact..
+I am on a dedicated path to becoming an AI Engineer, with the goal of developing software that makes a meaningful impact.

 ---